movestore/DistanceMoved/README.md

 moveStack in Movebank format

 ### Artefacts
-Cumulative distance per time interval:
+*Cumulative distance per time interval*:

 - `plot_DistanceMoved_cumulativeDist_per_TIME-INTERVAL.pdf`: one plot per individual representing the cumulative distance moved within the time interval

 - `DistanceMoved_cumulativeDist_per_TIME-INTERVAL.csv`: table containing the cumulative distance values per time interval, per individual

-Cumulative distance for entire track:
+*Cumulative distance for entire track*:

 - `plot_DistanceMoved_cumulativeDist_in_total.pdf`: one plot with the cumulative distance moved in the entire track per individual

 - `DistanceMoved_cumulativeDist_per_in_total.csv`: table with the cumulative distance of the entire track per individual

-Net displacement per time interval:
+*Net displacement per time interval*:

 - `plot_DistanceMoved_netDisplacement_per_TIME-INTERVAL.pdf`: one plot per individual representing the net displacement within the time interval

 - `DistanceMoved_netDisplacement_per_TIME-INTERVAL.csv`: table containing the net displacement values per time interval, per individual

-Net displacement for entire track:
+*Net displacement for entire track*:

 - `plot_DistanceMoved_netDisplacement_in_total.pdf`: one plot with the net displacement in the entire track per individual

 - `DistanceMoved_netDisplacement_in_total.csv`: table with the net displacement of entire track per individual

+*Maximum net displacement per time interval*:

+- `plot_DistanceMoved_maxNetDisplacement_per_TIME-INTERVAL.pdf`: one plot per individual representing the maximum net displacement within the time interval

+- `DistanceMoved_maxNetDisplacement_per_TIME-INTERVAL.csv`: table containing the maximum net displacement values per time interval, per individual

+*Maximum net displacement for entire track*:

+- `plot_DistanceMoved_maxNetDisplacement_in_total.pdf`: one plot with the maximum net displacement in the entire track per individual

+- `DistanceMoved_maxNetDisplacement_in_total.csv`: table with the maximum net displacement of entire track per individual

 ### Parameters
-`Distance to be calculated`: one option has to be chosen: `Cumulative distance` or `Net displacement`
+`Distance to be calculated`: one option has to be chosen: `Cumulative distance`, `Net displacement` or `Maximum net displacement`.

 `Time unit`: the unit of the time interval for which the distance will be calculated.
 Available are: `Seconds`, `Minutes`, `Hours`, `Days`, `Month`, `Years`.
 To select the entire tracking period, `ALL` has to be chosen.
 Default is `Days`.